Meechie Johnson

-Demetrius "Meechie" Johnson Jr. is an American college basketball player for the South Carolina Gamecocks of the Southeastern Conference.
-He previously played for the Ohio State Buckeyes.
+Demetrius "Meechie" Johnson Jr. (born September 21, 2002) is an American basketball player.
+He played college basketball for the Ohio State Buckeyes and South Carolina Gamecocks.

 Early life and high school

 Johnson attended Garfield Heights High School.
 As a junior, he averaged 23 points per game before he tore his ACL.
 Coming out of high school, Johnson was rated as a four-star recruit, the 14th ranked point guard, and the 76th overall player in the class of 2021.
 He received offers from schools such as Louisville, Ohio State, Georgetown and Miami.
 Johnson committed to play college basketball for the Ohio State Buckeyes.

 College career

 Ohio State

 As a freshman in 2020–21 Johnson averaged 1.2 points, 0.4 rebounds and 0.2 assists in 17 games.
 On November 21, 2021, he scored eight points including the game-winning shots to help the Buckeyes upset #21 Seton Hall 79–76.
 During the 2021–22 season, Johnson averaged 4.4 points, 1.5 rebounds and 1.2 assists in 26 games.
 After the season, he entered his name into the NCAA transfer portal.